 Click here for information about student employment at Brown and to search on and off campus job opportunities.
 The Center for Careers and Life After Brown supports individual Brown students at any and all stages of the career development process and offers one-on-one counseling appointments, walk in hours, employer information sessions and numerous programs and workshops.

 The Office of Financial Aid can assist you and your family in identifying options available to assist in paying your student account.
 The Financial Aid Office is located on the 2nd floor of J. Walter Wilson on the corner of Brown and Waterman Streets.

-The Career Development Center supports individual Brown students at all stages of the career development process and offers one-on-one counseling appointments, walk in hours, employer information sessions and programs and workshops.
+The Careers Center supports individual Brown students at all stages of the career development process and offers one-on-one counseling appointments, walk in hours, employer information sessions and programs and workshops.
 The Center is located in the Hemisphere Building at 167 Angell Stree.